ipfs/in-web-browsers/README.md

 #### Brave

-Brave v1.19 has integrated IPFS into their desktop web browser for Windows, macOS and Linux.
+[Brave v1.19 has integrated IPFS into their desktop web browser](https://brave.com/brave-integrates-ipfs/) for Windows, macOS and Linux.
 When Brave detects an address which is an HTTP gateway URL to IPFS content or a native IPFS address such as `ipfs://` or `ipns://` it will prompt the user to install and enable the native IPFS node, or to use an HTTP gateway.
 Diagnostic UI can be found at `brave://ipfs`, we suggest enabling IPFS Companion for the best experience

 TLDR integration status:

-- Initial release (v1.19) is focused on daemon orchestration and on URI support.
+- Initial release (v1.19) is focused on daemon orchestration and on URI support (read [blogs and press](https://github.com/ipfs/in-web-browsers/issues/64#issuecomment-763016248))
 - Demo: Opening `ipfs://{cid}` will trigger install prompt for go-ipfs managed by Brave itself.
 - For the best experience enable IPFS Companion and switch it to IPFS Node Type ["Provided by Brave"](https://docs.ipfs.io/how-to/companion-node-types/#provided-by-brave).
   When Companion is enabled all IPFS resources will be resolved by the local node.